Serving

 4. Wrap BELACAN in two layers of aluminum foil and roast over the little center flame of your gas burner (or whatever you have) until it is sputtering and fragrant.

-7. Slice GALANGAL thin and add to Shallot mix.
+7. Slice GALANGAL thin and add to Aromatics mix.

 8. Heat Oil and fry Shallot Mix until medium brown,